cos418atPrinceton/assignments_template/assignment1-3/README.md

 <h2>Introduction</h2>
 <p>
-  Part c continues the work from assignment 1.2 &mdash; building a Map/Reduce library as a way to learn the Go programming language and as a way to learn about fault tolerance in distributed systems.
-In this part of the assignment, you will tackle a distributed version of the Map/Reduce library, writing code for a master that hands out tasks to multiple workers and handles failures in workers.
+  This part of the assignment continues from assignment 1 part 2 &mdash; building a Map/Reduce library as a way to learn the Go programming language and as a way to learn about fault tolerance in distributed systems.
+You will tackle a distributed version of the Map/Reduce library, writing code for a master that hands out tasks to multiple workers and handles failures in workers.
   The interface to the library and the approach to fault tolerance is similar to the one described in